We Heart Seattle: Impact

-As of August 2021 the group had collected more than 150,000 pounds of trash and housed dozens of unsheltered people.
+As of August 2021 the group claims to have collected more than 150,000 pounds of trash and housed dozens of unsheltered people.

 As of May 2022, WHS claimed to have transported three Seattle residents and 13 Portland residents to Bybee Lakes.
-By August 30, 2022, the offshoot group We Heart Portland had helped 150 homeless people find resources and housing.
+By August 30, 2022, the offshoot group We Heart Portland claimed to have helped 150 homeless people find resources and housing.

 Kevin Dahlgren (former president)

 Kevin Dahlgren, a homelessness services worker in Gresham and social media personality was named president of We Heart Seattle in April 2022 and was also chapter leader of the Portland branch.
 He resigned his presidency in early 2023 to focus on his work in Gresham.
 Dahlgren was indicted on October 31, 2023, on charges of theft, identity theft, and official misconduct for multiple incidents in 2020 and 2021.
 Dahlgren pleaded guilty to those charges in January 2025.
 Dahlgren purchased personal items with city procurement card under the guise of supplies purchased to be given to people and filled out receipt with fabricated identities with intent to deceive.
 We Heart Seattle's president as of November 2023, Andrea Suarez, said that neither she nor We Heart Seattle's board had any direct knowledge of the facts related to the charges against Dahlgren.